Jessica Mays

 What do you attribute your success to?

 She attributes her success to the love and passion that she has for helping people and making a difference in the lives of others.
-She really enjoys helping people and has started her own coaching business in 2018 in addition to her career at the bank.
-She also attributes her success to God who has been there to guide her steps throughout this journey in health and wellness coaching.
+She really enjoys helping people and started her own coaching business in 2018 in addition to her career in corporate wellness.
+She also attributes her success to the vision and purpose that God has for her life and the ability to utilize the strengths and gifts He has instilled within her to make the most impact to those she serves in the health and wellness field.

 Q